awslabs/amazon-kinesis-video-streams-webrtc-sdk-js/README.md

 ```

 ##### Get ICE server configuration
 For best performance, we collect STUN and TURN ICE server configurations.
-The KVS STUN endpoint is always `stun:stun.kinesisvideo.${region}.amazonaws.com:443`.
+The KVS STUN endpoint is always `stun:stun.kinesisvideo.${region}.amazonaws.com:443` for legacy-IPv4 endpoint mode and `stun:stun.kinesisvideo.${region}.api.aws:443` for dual-stack endpoint mode.
 To get TURN servers, the `GetIceServerConfig` API is used.
 ```js
 const getIceServerConfigResponse = await kinesisVideoSignalingChannelsClient